ewa-j/AreYouKittenMe/README.md

 - Dynamic characters
 - Keep your health point (HP) above 0 to survive
-- Score points as you avoid enermies, catch butterflies, eat fish, complete levels and more
+- Score points as you avoid enemies, catch butterflies, eat fish, complete levels and more
 - Beat the sleepy timer: complete levels before Kitten falls asleep outside!
 - Stunning nostalgic graphics inspired by your favourite retro arcade games
 - 8-bit soundtrack to bop your head along to as you play